The Best Portable Power Stations of 2025, Tested and Reviewed

 • An automatic shutdown function helps prevent premature degradation of the power station by turning the device off before it overheats or protecting the battery from discharging too deeply.

-• Overload protection disengages the portable power station from the input current if it detects the current is exceeding a safe charge capacity.
+• Overload protection disengages the portable power station from the input current if it detects that the current is exceeding a safe charge capacity.

 • An internal high/low-temperature gauge measures the temperature of the battery and stops all input and output functions if the battery temperature falls outside of a safe range, as determined by the manufacturer.